jlapeyre/Symata.jl/README.md

 parser would be better even though it adds more complication.
 Eg. Now, I can use curly braces for literal construction of lists, but get a deprecation warning.
 So I use square brackets.
 Once you change the parser, you can ask whether you want full Mma syntax.
-Richard Fateman wrote a complete Mma parser in common lisp.
-If this is the route to take, he may be willing agree to an MIT license, there is none at all now IIRC.
-Maybe it could be translated to scheme without too much trouble.
 OTOH, staying close to Julia (and everyone else's) syntax is also reasonable.
 OTOOH, Julia tries to make it easy to come from matlab.
 So making it easy to come from Mma might be good (if this ultimately will look like Mma).